priceline/design-system/docs/Contributing.md

 open http://localhost:8000/
 ```

+### Publishing

+To publish the packages to npm, you'll need to be added as an owner for the packages you're publishing.
+Use the #design-system Slack channel for more information.

+These Lerna commands can be helpful when publishing:

+- Run `npm run changed` to see which packages have changed since the last release.
+- Run `npm run diff` to see a diff of all packages since the last release.
+- Run `npm run publish` to publish the updated packages with Lerna.

 ### Static Docs Site

-Markdown and source code for the [static docs site](https://pricelinelabs.github.io/design-system/) are located in
+Markdown and source code for the [static docs site](https://pricelinelabs.github.io/design-system/) are located in `docs/`.
-`docs/`.
-This [x0](https://www.npmjs.com/package/@compositor/x0) project requires Node 8+.

 To run the static docs locally: